 By citation.
 Any violation of this Article, or any rule adopted under this Article, may be punished by citation, as described in the Code of Ordinances of Rabun County; provided, however, such violation shall be subject to a fine in the amount of $500.00, for the first offense, $1,000.00 for the second and subsequent offenses, plus a suspension of the short term rental license or a refusal to renew a short term rental license as provided hereinafter, following the second offense.
 Each day a violation exists shall constitute a separate and distinct violation.

 Other enforcement methods and penalties.
 Notwithstanding anything otherwise provided herein, violations of this Article shall also be subject to all the enforcement methods and penalties that may be imposed for the violation of ordinances of the County as provided in the County Code of Ordinances.
 Nothing contained herein shall prevent the County from seeking all other available remedies which may include, but not be limited to, injunctive relief, abatement of public nuisance, liens, fines, imprisonment, and other penalties as provided by law.
-For properties operating without a license as specified herein, incurring multiple code violations as specified herein, or constituting a public nuisance, the County Administrator is authorized to initiate litigation to pursue other available remedies including, but not limited to, injunctive relief, abatement of public nuisance, recovery of liens and fines, and other causes of action, in court of competent jurisdiction.
+For properties operating without a license as specified herein, incurring multiple code violations as specified herein, or constituting a public nuisance, the Board of Commissioners or their designee is authorized to initiate litigation to pursue other available remedies including, but not limited to, injunctive relief, abatement of public nuisance, recovery of liens and fines, and other causes of action, in court of competent jurisdiction.

 Suspension of license.

-In addition to any fines and any other remedies described herein or provided for by law, the County Administrator shall suspend a short term rental license for six (6) months upon a second violation of this Article in any continuous 12-month period, and for one year upon a third violation of this Article in any continuous 12-month period.
+In addition to any fines and any other remedies described herein or provided for by law, the Board of Commissioners or their designee shall suspend a short term rental license for six (6) months upon a second violation of this Article in any continuous 12-month period, and for one year upon a third violation of this Article in any continuous 12-month period.
 Violations subsequent to the third violation within the continuous 12-month period following the initial violation or during the imposition of a suspension will result in the imposition of extensions of the suspension by one year per subsequent violation.
 Such suspension shall begin following notice, commencing either at the end of the current short term rental agreement period, or after 30 calendar days, whichever is less.

 For violations of the Georgia Fire Prevention Code, a short term rental license shall be subject to temporary suspension starting immediately three working days after citation for such violation if it is not corrected, re-inspected, and found in compliance, or as otherwise provided for in the Georgia Fire Prevention Code.